hellgrenj/MediaSpin/README.md

 The idea is to track how Swedish media reports on different subjects by using sentiment analysis.
 This hobby project scratches two itches at once for me;
 1) I find the idea interesting
-2) I use this solution to learn and evaluate different things ... (hence the overengineering and complex architecture)
+2) I use this solution to learn, try and evaluate different *things* ... (hence the overengineering, complex architecture and different versions of a single component)

-## How does it work?

-### simplified overview - its a pipeline
+## Conceptual overview
              tracker (tracks and extracts articles containing keywords)
                 |
                 |